 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-The mustard dressing was made for a mustard tempeh bowl with sweet potatoes, kale, avocado, apple, and baked tempeh.
-The dressing has a strong assertive flavor to coat those bitter greens like kale but would go great on any grain bowl or Buddha bowl.
+This vegan maple mustard dressing was created specifically for my mustard tempeh bowl, which features sweet potatoes, kale, avocado, apple, and baked tempeh.
+The dressing has a strong, assertive flavor to coat bitter greens like kale, but would go great on many grain bowls or vegan Buddha bowls.

 Tips